Security controls: Telecommunications

 These are technically aligned.
 This model is widely recognized.

 Data liability (legal, regulatory, compliance)

-The intersection of security risk and laws that set standards of care is where data liability are defined.
+The intersection of security risk and laws that set standards of care is where data liability is defined.
 A handful of databases are emerging to help risk managers research laws that define liability at the country, province/state, and local levels.
-In these control sets, compliance with relevant laws are the actual risk mitigators.
+In these control sets, compliance with relevant laws is the actual risk mitigator.